 The dosage for the stack is 200 mg of caffeine+20 mg of ephedrine.
 Most ephedrine tablets are 25 mg, so that’s what I’ve always used.

 Aspirin is supposed to weaken the body’s natural resistance to the stimulant effects.
 But I’ve never noticed much difference with or without aspirin, and people I’ve interacted with on forums say the same thing.
-I try to avoid anti-inflammatory medicine when I train because I think it is counter-productive.
+Most of the research done with aspirin was with extremely obese subjects and probably doesn’t apply to those with less fat to lose.
+My advice would be to leave it out or to use “baby aspirin” if you insist on taking it (three full-dose aspirins a day are likely to cause gastrointestinal problems).

-As I mentioned, ephedrine used to be easy to get.
-But it has gotten more expensive and more difficult to obtain.
-Long gone are the days of walking into a local convenience store.
-A few years back you could buy them online, but I haven’t seen a cost-effective way to do that lately.
-The cost of ephedrine has skyrocketed worldwide (I’m guessing it has something to do with the meth epidemic).
+As I mentioned, ephedrine used to be very easy to get.
+But it has gotten more expensive and more difficult to obtain–long gone are the days of grabbing a bottle or two a local convenience store.
+A few years back you could buy them online, but I’m not sure if that is possible now.

 Anyway, here are the current options I’m aware of: